beefupinetree/dsnd-blog-post/README.md

 # When is the best time to book your next Airbnb?

 This is the fourth project in Udacity's Data Scientist Nanodegree.
 I analyze data for Airbnb in Toronto for 2018/19, and attempt to find interesting trends and observations.
-I attempt to answer 3 main questions here:
+If you're anything like me, you usually book things when it's way too late to find the best deals.
+For the past few years, I've almost exclusively been using Airbnb for accommodations all over the world.
+However, just like any accommodation service, Christmas and New Year's is a crazy time for bookings.
+So this has motivated me to look at the raw data and attempt to provide data-backed answers to the 4 following questions:

 1. Are there any visible trends in the Airbnb prices in Toronto?
 2. Are weekends actually more expensive to book?
+3. Are these trends consistent year-round?
-3. What is the ideal time to book your Airbnb during the holiday season in Toronto?
+4. What is the ideal time to book your Airbnb during the holiday season in Toronto?

 The files in the repository are: